Cottage Cheese Pudding

 • Honey.
 You must add a liquid or granulated sweetener.
 I alternate between honey and maple syrup, but brown or white sugar also works.

-How to make a cottage cheese pudding
+How to make cottage cheese pudding

-Start by adding all ingredients into a high speed blender or food processor.
-Once smooth, transfer to small bowls or serving dishes and chill for at least thirty minutes to firm up.
+Step 2- Transfer to small bowls or serving dishes and chill for at least thirty minutes to firm up.

 • Blend thoroughly.
 No one likes clumps in their pudding, so be sure everything is broken down nicely and the mixture is smooth and creamy.